 Among Others is a lovely novel.
 It’s absorbing, charming and fun.

 Walton mixes the magic into our world in a brilliant way.
 It seems so real and almost logical that you’re wondering why it isn’t real.

 Mori is a wonderful character.
 She’s smart, she’s without prejudice (e.g. LGBT people) and she is a very strong girl.

 This novel is set after the Big Event, after the Climax and Mori has to go on living with the consequences of her actions.
 She says that it's like life after the Scouring of the Shire.

 Nothing much happens in the novel.
 It’s even quite boring.
 There’s no suspense or big event and because of that it is a slow novel.
-But it reads like it’s nobody’s business.
-It’s just so lovely to read.
-It’s like talking to a good friend who’s recounting the past days.
+But that doesn't really matter.

 The moments Mori realizes and anguishes over the possibility of others liking her only because of her magic are truly genius.